 1. To experience new cultures

 Have you ever found yourself in a rut?
 Working that 9-5 job, socializing with the same people, and nothing exciting happening.
 Although people all over the world do need to work, there are so many different lifestyles and cultures that can completely change the way you think!

 Perhaps you want to experience a Fiesta in Spain, life in the Swiss Alps, or the beautiful colors of an Indian festival.
 When you are volunteering in a new country, you won’t just get to experience these, but many other culturally exciting events and sceneries as well.

-Most of us have grown up in the one country for the majority of our lives, and we don’t even realize how much the world has to offer us.
-That's why new cultures represent one of the main reasons why you should volunteer.
+Most of us have lived in one country for the majority of our lives, and we don’t even realize how much the world has to offer us.
+That's why new cultures represent one of the main reasons why you should volunteer abroad.
 We can learn a lot from seeing how other people live their lives, and it can teach us a lot about ourselves.

 Even when your volunteer experience is over, the knowledge you have gained from it will have an everlasting impact on your life.